In the overpopulated digital space, conferences are proving to be the place for real and lasting business connections.

 - What do they talk about?
 Eavesdropping could help you figure out how to approach your mark later.

 - Are they mingling often?
 Checking their phone regularly?
-Or preferring to be alone for a bit?
+Or prefer to be alone for a bit?

 - When people approach your mark, when does your mark respond well and when do they cringe?